GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

     > info ""
     > If the second step of deploying `spinnaker-managing-infrastructure-setup` hasn't completed yet, feel free to skip this step for the time being and proceed with installing `kubectl` and `AWS IAM Authenticator` below.
 Just return to this step before moving past that point.

+**Next Steps**

+You'll now have an EKS/Kubernetes CloudFormation stack ready for Spinnaker.
+You can now proceed with the [deployment of Spinnaker on Kubernetes][#spinnaker-kubernetes] and then [installing and using Chaos Monkey][#chaos-monkey-install].

+## How to Install Spinnaker

+This section walks you through the most basic Spinnaker installation process, suitable for simple Spinnaker deployments.

+1. Use the `hal version list` command to view the current Spinnaker version list.

+    ```bash
+    hal version list
+    ```

+2. Configure Halyard to use the latest version of Spinnaker.

+    ```bash
+    hal config version edit --version 1.9.2
+    ```

+3. *(Optional)* Enable Chaos Monkey in the Halyard config.

+    ```bash
+    hal config features edit --chaos true
+    ```

+4. Tell Halyard what type of environment you're deploying Spinnaker to.
+Most production setups will want to use Kubernetes or another distributed solution, but the default deployment is a local installation.
+The `hal config deploy edit --type` flag can be used to change the environment.

+    ```bash
+    hal config deploy edit --type localdebian
+    ```

+5. Halyard requires some form of persistent storage, so we'll use AWS S3 for simplicity.
+Modify the Halyard config and be sure to pass an AWS `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` with privileges to create and use S3 buckets.

+    ```bash
+    hal config storage s3 edit --access-key-id <AWS_ACCESS_KEY_ID> --secret-access-key --region us-west-2
+    ```

+6. Configure Halyard to use the `s3` storage type.

+    ```bash
+    hal config storage edit --type s3
+    ```

+7. Now use `sudo hal deploy apply` to deploy Spinnaker to the local machine.

+    ```bash
+    sudo hal deploy apply
+    ```

+8. After deployment finishes you should have a functioning Spinnaker installation!
+If you've installed on your local machine you can navigate to the Spinnaker Deck UI at [localhost:9000](http://localhost:9000) to see it in action.
+If Spinnaker was deployed on a remote machine use the `hal deploy connect` command to quickly establish SSH tunnels and connect.

+**Next Steps**

+You're now ready to [install][#chaos-monkey-install] and then start [using Chaos Monkey][#chaos-monkey-use] or other [Simian Army][/simian-army] tools.

+## How to Deploy Spinnaker on Kubernetes

+This guide will walk you through the entire process of setting up a Kubernetes cluster via AWS EKS, attaching some worker nodes (i.e. EC2 instances), deploying Spinnaker to manage the Kubernetes cluster, and then using Chaos Monkey and other Simian Army tools on it!
+If you're looking for a simpler Spinnaker installation, you might be interested in our [Spinnaker AWS Quick Start][#spinnaker-quick-start] guide.

+**Prerequisites**

+- **[Install Halyard][#halyard-install]**
+- **[Install AWS CLI][#aws-cli-install]**
+- **[Deploy a Spinnaker Stack for Kubernetes][#spinnaker-kubernetes]**

 ### Install Kubectl